mesosphere/dcos-commons/frameworks/cassandra/docs/connecting-clients.md

 }
 ```

 In general, the `.autoip.dcos.thisdcos.directory` endpoints will only work from within the same DC/OS cluster.
-From outside the cluster you can either use the direct IPs, or set up a proxy service that acts as a frontend to your DC/OS Apache Cassandra instance.
+From outside the cluster you can either use the direct IPs or set up a proxy service that acts as a frontend to your DC/OS Apache Cassandra instance.
 If you use the IPs, keep in mind that they may change if nodes are moved between machines, whereas the `.autoip.dcos.thisdcos.directory` hosts will follow the nodes.
 For development and testing purposes, you can use [DC/OS Tunnel](https://docs.mesosphere.com/latest/administration/access-node/tunnel/) to access services from outside the cluster, but this option is not suitable for production use.

 # Connecting Clients to Endpoints